7 Steps to improve project collaboration for maximized efficiency

 5. Informed decision-making

-When different team members with varied backgrounds, expertise, and experience come together, they can tap into their collective knowledge to form strategic decisions.
+When team members with varied backgrounds, expertise, and experience come together, they can tap into their collective knowledge to form strategic decisions.

 6. Enhanced innovation